 ✥ ✥ ✥

 The team should ground its estimates in reality rather than assumptions or wishful thinking.

-Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it themselves.
+Sometimes when new work comes in, a caring manager may want to protect the team from the work of estimating it, and may take the initiative to estimate it him- or herself.
 It will take the team some energy to undo a standing estimate, particularly if a manager, the Product Owner, or someone else in authority or with power over the team, imposes the estimate on the team.

 Development efforts tend to rely on experienced people and experts to do estimation.
-But maybe the people who are going to do the work are less experienced, or the team has forgotten to involve an important area (as for example, test) in making the estimates.
+But maybe the people who are going to do the work are less experienced, or the team has forgotten to involve an important area (for example, Testing) in making the estimates.

 A team might not feel responsible for the backlog when others determine the estimates.
 If the expert is within the team, a hierarchy might emerge and the team as a whole might not take ownership of the estimates.

 The terms Pigs (Development Team members) and Chickens (everyone else) finds its roots in the following joke:

 A chicken and a pig are together when the chicken says, “Let’s start a restaurant!”
 The Pig thinks it over and says, “What would we call the restaurant?”
 The chicken says, “Ham n’ Eggs!”
 The pig says, “No thanks, I’d be committed, but you’d only be involved!”
 (From , p.
 42)